ch0pper1/avi-assistant/README.md

 3. Now that the custom extension is in place, it is time to import an address verification Action into the assistant.
 Download the Action below.
    [Download Assistant Action](./assets/assistant-json/AVI-action.json)
 4. In the Assistant UI, navigate to **Actions**.
 There will be a gear icon in the upper right corner of the screen for global settings.
 Open this window and click on the *Upload/Download* tab.
-Upload the AVI-action.json file to this window and select Upload.
+Upload the [AVI-action.json](./assets/assistant-json/Jason-L-Testing-action.json "download"       ) file to this window and select Upload.
    > **Warning**
    > This will replace all data in the Assistant, so ensure that the correct Assistant is selected.
 5.

 ## Use the Preview to verify an address

-1. Login to the Assistant that you setup in the previous section.
+1. Login to the watsonx Assistant instance that you set up in the previous section.
+Make sure you have the necessary credentials and access rights to use the Assistant.
-2. Go to the Preview Section
+2. Once logged in, navigate to the Preview section of the Assistant.
+This section allows you to test and interact with your Assistant in a simulated environment.
-3. Start a chat with the utterance "Verify address"
+3. In the Preview section, start a new chat by typing the utterance "Verify address" in the input field.
+Press Enter to send the message.
-4. The Assistant will prompt you asking for an address to verify.
-Enter the requested address.
+4. The Assistant will respond by asking for an address to verify.
+Enter a valid address in the format requested by the Assistant (e.g., street address, city, state, zip code).
-5. The Assistant will return the verified address or suggest an update.
+5. The Assistant will process the address using the custom extension and return the verified address or suggest an update if necessary.
+Review the response to ensure it is accurate and relevant.